Azure/azure-devops-cli-extension/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Refer our [contribution guidelines](/doc/contributing.md) to learn how you can contribute to this project.
+See our [contribution guidelines](/doc/contributing.md) to learn how you can contribute to this project.

 [MIT License](LICENSE)